archie-mckenzie/CustomGPT/README.md

 `while True:`

-This creates an infinite loop.
-The code within the loop will run repeatedly.
-This is so that the conversation can continue back-and-forth forever.
+This creates an infinite loop, within which code will run repeatedly.
+This is so that the conversation can continue back-and-forth forever[^1].

 `user_content = input()`